SpiriitLabs/vite-plugin-svg-spritemap/README.md

 </svg>
 ```

-To prevent CORS issue with SVG, you can use the `injectSVGOnDev` option.
+To prevent CORS issue with SVG and `<use>`, you can use the `injectSVGOnDev` option.
 Don't forget to add the HMR script directly above you close body.

 ```html
 <script type="module" src="http://localhost:5173/@vite-plugin-svg-spritemap/client"></script>